dreambo8563/next-vue-storage-watcher/README.md

 get the value with a default return value if it's not existed

 > the returned value is Ref<any>, you just use it as other Ref values in Vue 3.
+Automaticly unwrap in template, xx.value used in script

 ### removeItem